sonnyc247/PSQ_Pipeline/README.md

 Most important for using publicly available datasets.
 Helps you understand what the RNAseq reads refer to/which samples the reads come from, and also helps identify whether the reads come from a single-stranded or double-stranded RNAseq experiment.

-### Running STAR
+### *Running STAR*

 #### First time

-If working with STAR the first time on a given computer, follow installation directions in https://github.com/alexdobin/STAR .
+If working with STAR for the first time on a given computer, follow installation directions in https://github.com/alexdobin/STAR .

-If working with CAMH SCC, STAR is already installed and can simply be loaded in linux terminal (such as via MobaXterm):
+If working on the CAMH SCC, STAR is already installed and can simply be loaded in linux terminal (such as via MobaXterm):

 ```bash {cmd}
 module load STAR
 ```

+Especially when working on the SCC, remember to note down the version of STAR you use for future reproducibility and reporting.

 For the first time aligning reads to any given genome, we need to set up the genome for STAR to use.